swerdfish/study-buddy-2.0/README.md

 # study-buddy-2.0
-This is for a new and improved version of study buddy!
+This is for a new and improved version of Study Buddy.